salman13s/Bachelorarbeit/README.md

 ## how to run the code and the run time analysis
 ### how to run the code
-go to the directory code and run the aks.sage file to run the algorithm use `sage aks.sage`
+go to the directory named code and run the aks.sage file to run the script use `sage aks.sage`
 ### to see and run the run time analysis
-uncomment the lines where it says "uncomment to see the run time analysis" to see the plots presented in the thesis, go to code and run the file `newton.py`(uncomment the method you want analyse)
+uncomment the lines where it says "uncomment to see the run time analysis" to display the plots presented in the thesis, go to code and run the file `rt_tests.py`(uncomment the method you want analyse)
-## acknowledgements
-Thanks to [Vijay Menon](https://arxiv.org/abs/1311.3785) for his code and explanations, which i used to implement the 5th step of the algorithm